dlt-hub/dlt-dbt-hubspot/README.md

 This package was created using the dlt-dbt-generator by dlt-plus.
 For more information about dlt-plus, refer to the [dlt-plus documentation.](https://dlt-plus.netlify.app/docs/plus/intro/).To learn more about the dlt-dbt-generator, consult the [dlt-dbt-generator](https://dlt-plus.netlify.app/docs/plus/dlt_dbt_generator/#5-running-dbt-package-directly) documentation.

+> The dimensional modelling part of the package was created with a declarative code generator and suffers from
+> limitations inherent to modelling raw data directly.
+We advise you consider the raw data tables and adjust
+> the modelled layer as needed